 When Wayne and Tamara Mitchell began their column in 1999, it was with the intent of answering each letter in a way that gives the reader deeper understanding.
 As they have often said, they intend to help people become students of relationships, so they can answer their own questions.

-There is a voyeuristic quality to the letters, but what is that voyeurism except a chance to learn?
 Reading each letter is like sticking your hand into a box of unknown contents.
 When you confront the letter writer’s problem, you learn what the box contains, and consider how you might deal with it.

 That is what advice is all about—turning the advice over in your mind and deciding if it makes sense to you.
 You decide if it touches you or not.
 You decide if it really offers help, or if it is just the same old thing with no understanding behind it.